 Breast cancer is one of the scariest, most trying and most traumatic events a woman, or a man, will ever face.
 To endure such a tragedy takes an extraordinary amount of courage, strength and faith.
 A breast cancer victim will need all of the support he or she can get.
 To find out about local breast cancer support groups in your area please visit: http://www.breastcancer.org/questions/support.
 You can also visit this Facebook page: https://www.facebook.com/Taxotere-Injury-Victims-Support-Group-829826467118156/.

 We invite you to contact our California Taxotere Injury Lawyers to discuss your Taxotere personal injury claim.
 To date, no Taxotere mass tort class has been certified.
 Each Taxotere invury victim is filing separate claims.
 Our team of New York Docetaxel injury attorneys are currently accepting Taxotere cases.
-If you have been diagnosed with permanent hair loss or damage after being administered Taxotere, contact our law office for a consultation.
+If you have been diagnosed with permanent hair loss or damage after being administered Taxotere, contact our attorneys filing Taxotere permanent hair loss lawsuits. for a consultation.
 The New Jersey Taxotere injury lawyers on our team can provide you with legal guidance and advice on how to best proceed in obtaining the compensation you deserve for your injury.